Paying for your education

 - NWA scholarships

-- Others: We also encourage all students to look to their local civic organizations, churches, etc. for scholarship opportunities.
+- Others: We also encourage all students to look to their local civic organizations, religious organizations, municipalities, etc. for scholarship opportunities.
 Even a smaller scholarship can make a big difference.
 We prioritize getting all scholarship opportunities that come to our attention out to our students.